 I was a vegetarian for more than 10 years.
 I loved being a vegetarian.

-Penn State’s dining halls have really great vegetarian and vegan options.
+Penn State's dining halls have really great vegetarian and vegan options, as do a lot of universities (I would imagine).
 I met a variety of awesome foods including BBQ seitan (so good!) and stir fry with peanut sauce.

 I was dubious about peanut sauce, but once I tried it?
 I was in love!